-However, Braid used the term “hypnotism” in 1841, mostly to differentiate his approach of focusing on the subject’s state rather than focusing on the hypnotist’s techniques and methods as others before he had done.
+However, Braid used the term “hypnotism” in 1841, mostly to differentiate his approach of focusing on the subject’s state rather than focusing on the hypnotist’s techniques.
 The term “hypnosis” only became widely used in the 1880s, about twenty years after Braid’s death, mostly by those who were affected by the developments in France.

-In the 1950s, Milton H. Erickson came up with a very different way to hypnotize a person.
+In the 1950s, Milton H. Erickson came up with an unique way of hypnotizing people.
 His method involved using an informal conversation approach with patients utilizing complex language patterns and therapeutic methods.
-This method came to be known as “Ericksonian hypnotherapy” or “Neo-Ericksonian hypnotherapy.”
-It is also credited by those who use Neuro-linguistic Programming (NLP) that Erickson’s work was adjusted to fit their methods.
+This method came to be known as “Ericksonian hypnotherapy”

 Another main type of hypnotherapy is known as “cognitive” or “behavioral hypnotherapy.”
 This type of hypnotherapy involves using a combination of clinical hypnosis and cognitive behavioral therapy (CBT).
 Some claim that using the combination of the two results in better results (up to 70% more effective) when a person is put under hypnosis than when using CBT by itself.